RdlP/AL3D/README.md

  - `AmbientLight`
  - `SpotLight`

-Please, refer to the API documentation to learn how to uses ligths.
+Please, refer to the API documentation to learn how to use ligths.

 Lights inherit from Object3D so, you can add it to the scene